 The loop around the Jacqueline Kennedy Onassis Reservoir is also very nice.
 The jogging route, which is about 2.5 km long, goes around the large reservoir and was Jacqueline Kennedy’s favorite jogging route.
 The route is so popular that you are only allowed to run in one direction.

 For a better overview, there is also a map with all jogging routes in Central Park.

-Central Park Conservancy Film Festival (Not officially announced, yet)Other Art & Culture in Upper East SideAdd to myNY added
+Central Park Conservancy Film Festival (2023 tba)Other Art & Culture in Upper East SideAdd to myNY added

 Every summer, the Central Park Conservancy hosts a week of evening film screenings in Central Park.
 Famous film classics are shown, which are often set in New York.
 All you need is a blanket to sit on and a small picnic or popcorn, of course.
 The screening starts at 8pm, but it’s best to arrive around 6:30pm to find good seats.
 There is often a live DJ playing music before the movies.

 The Film Festival is held at the north end of Sheep Meadow.
 It’s best to take the park entrance off West 72nd Street.